-Have a studio policy put it in writing post it in your studio, on your studio website, your Facebook page, email and hand parents a hard copy.
+Have a studio policy put it in writing post it in your studio, on your studio website, on your Facebook page, email, and hand parents a hard copy.
 I go over the policy at the lesson with my students and parents.

 “Here’s my studio policy I always like to go over it with new students (or from time to time with existing students).
 Just to see if everything still seems reasonable and to ask if you have any questions.”